Kurt Vile – Wakin on a Pretty Daze

 Aesthetically, Vile’s back catalogue is all there on this album.
 Was All Talk is a disjointed hipster hit in the Childish Prodigy vein, while the magnificent Too Hard takes Halo’s shimmering psych-folk to the nth degree over eight wistful minutes.
 The album stands as a testament to what can still be done with little more than a rock band and a great song, demonstrating the sheer breadth and power of Vile’s palette.
 Not quite a masterpiece, but pretty damn close, one expects that the best is still to come from Kurt Vile.

-Wakin on a Pretty Daze was released on 9th April.
-For further information about Kurt Vile and future events visit here.
+Wakin on a Pretty Daze is released on 9th April 2013.
+For further information or to order the album visit Kurt Vile’s website here.

 Watch the video for Never Run Away with an intro from Kurt Vile here: